KTH-EXPECA/EdgeDroidClient/README.md

 1. Import project into Android Studio.

-2. Build the project using Gradle.
-It should work out of the box.

-3. Set up the Backend.

-4. Modify `se/kth/molguin/tracedemo/network/control/ControlConst.java` so that the `SERVER` field points to the cloudlet IP address where the backend will be running.
+2. Modify `se/kth/molguin/edgedroid/network/control/ControlConst.java` so that the `SERVER` field points to the cloudlet IP address where the backend will be running.

 ```java
 ...